vgridniev/api-aggregator/frontend/README.md

-Update# Frontend - API Aggregator
+# Frontend - API Aggregator

 This folder contains the source code for the frontend application of the API Aggregator, built with Next.js.